smeijer/unimported/README.md

 npx unimported --flow
 ```

+## CI Usage

+You can drop in npx unresolved into your CI.
+It will fail if it finds any unimported files that are not explicitly set up in the unresolved config file.

 ### Cache

 Unimported uses a caching system to speed up recurring checks.
 This cache can be disabled using `--no-cache`.
 Note that the cache should only be disabled if you are experiencing caching related problems.